Fried Green Heirloom Tomatoes

 Prepare the buttermilk ranch dressing–click this link to see the recipe.
 Place in the refrigerator to allow flavors to mingle.

-Lastly, whisk the egg and buttermilk together in a separate shallow bowl.
+Lastly, whisk the egg and buttermilk in a bowl, season with sea salt and freshly cracked pepper to taste.

 Heat enough oil to cover the bottom of a large skillet over medium-high heat until hot.

-While the oil is heating, dredge the tomato slices first by completely coating them in the flour, then the buttermilk mixture, and finally the cornmeal mixture.
+Meanwhile, dredge the tomato slices first by completely coating them in the flour.
+Next, dip them completely in the buttermilk mixture.
+Lastly, coat them in the cornmeal mixture.

-Place the fried green heirloom tomatoes on a serving plate and sprinkle with some fresh parsley.
-Serve immediately with the buttermilk ranch dressing.
+Serve by placing the fried green heirloom tomatoes on a serving plate.
+Sprinkle with fresh parsley and serve with the buttermilk ranch dressing.
 Enjoy!

 Equipment